crespohector/welcome-to-mod-7/README.md

 ## Capstone Scorecards

-All students should have access to the "capstone scorecard" tab in your Google Spreadsheet.
-Inside that tab, students will fill out Student Name, Project Advisor, Application Name, Github Link, Live Link, Feature 1, Feature 2, and any additional Features.
-IA's will be utilizing them for future grading purposes.
+All students should have access to their own scorecards.
+Inside the "capstone tab" in that Google Spreadsheet, students will fill out Student Name, Project Advisor, Application Name, Github Link, Live Link, Feature 1, Feature 2, Feature 3, Feature 4, Feature 5, and Feature 6.
+Your PM will ensure that the capstone scorecard is filled out accordingly as they will be utilized for future grading purposes.

 ---